lestrrat-go/fluent-client/README.md

 While `github.com/k0kubun/fluent-logger-go` is fastest, it does not check errors and does not handle some synchronization edge cases.
-This library goes on its way to check these things, and still manages to come almost as fast `github.com/k0kubun/fluent-logger-go`, is twice as fast as the official library.
+This library goes on its way to check these things, and still manages to come almost as fast as `github.com/k0kubun/fluent-logger-go`, whihch is several times faster as the official library.

 The buffered client is the default, but you may use the unbuffered client, which does not keep the payload in an internal buffer before sending to the server.
 This is slightly more inefficient,